GfSE/SpecIF/tutorials/11_Excel-Specification.md

 # Guidelines for importing Excel-files to the SpecIF-Viewer/Editor
-The tutorial explains how resources such as requirements can be imported and transformed to valid SpecIF using Excel spreadsheets.
-Semantic notion can be transported by using suiting vocabulary terms.
+The tutorial explains how resources such as requirements can be imported using Excel spreadsheets and transformed to valid SpecIF.
+Semantic notion can be transported by using suitable vocabulary terms.

 ## Introduction
 Excel sheets may use the [SpecIF Vocabulary Terms](https://specif.de/apps/edit#import=../examples/Vocabulary.specifz).